Glenn Nye: Electoral history

 Write-in and minor candidate notes: In 2008, write-ins received 368 votes.
 In 2010, write-ins received 100 votes.

-Current
+Career after Congress

-In March 2011 Glenn Nye accepted a position at the German Marshall Fund where he continues to secure communications between the United States and Europe.
+In March 2011 Glenn Nye accepted a position at the German Marshall Fund where he helped facilitate communications between the United States and Europe.

 In September 2011 Glenn Nye joined the Hanover Investment Group as the Senior Political Advisor.

 In December 2013, Glenn Nye became a trustee at the Center for the Study of the Presidency and Congress (CSPC), a non-partisan, non-profit Washington, D.C., think tank.
 In August 2017, Glenn Nye was named president and CEO of CSPC.